Skip to Content

 312 East Austin St., Fredericksburg, TX

 If your trip is more culinary-focused, visit this stylish market and wine bar.
-Situated just a couple doors down from Otto’s, they serve a thoughtful menu of cheese and house-cured charcuterie, paired with craft beer and a variety of fine wines, including some harder to find bottles.
+Situated just a couple doors down from Otto’s, they serve a thoughtful menu of cheese and house-cured charcuterie paired with craft beer and a variety of fine wines, including some harder-to-find bottles.
 La Bergerie is a part of the local dining empire of Evelyn and John Washburne, who continue to provide detail-oriented experiences that take diners on an exciting exploration of regional fare.

 Vogel Orchard (photo by Trish Rawls)